 Just before the crypto market’s crash in March of this year, a measure called the “Bitcoin skew” spiked to a significantly positive level.
 Fundamentally, the skew is meant to measure the difference between the prices of available put versus call options.
-When it’s positive, that indicates that calls are outpacing puts and consequently, the market’s looking quite bearish in the future.
+When it’s positive, that indicates that calls are outpacing puts, and consequently, the market’s looking quite bearish in the future.
 When it’s negative, the reverse is said to be true.

 Considering all of the above, it’s best to think of the skew as a reliable indicator because it measures market behavior.
 When the bulk of market participants are feeling anxious about macro- or microeconomic conditions and planning to sell en-masse, the skew will be positive.
-When confidence returns and most are looking to buy, it’ll be negative.
+When confidence returns and most want to buy, it’ll be negative.

-Though the skew is a compelling measure, like any indicator, it doesn’t work alone and for crypto options, it’s early yet since they’re largely in their first year.
+Though the skew is a compelling measure, like any indicator, it doesn’t work alone, and for crypto options, it’s early yet since they’re largely in their first year.